 Guidelines for Referees

-- The awards system will contact referees to inform them that they must provide reports by 31 January.
+- The awards system will contact referees to inform them that they must provide reports (of up to 4500 characters, not including spaces) by 31 January.

-- Referees must state their relationship (if any) with the candidate and note any conflicts of interest.
+- Referees must state their relationship (if any) with the nominee and note any conflicts of interest.

 History of the Award

 Beilby was born in 1850 and studied at Edinburgh University.
 He went on to join the Oakbank Oil Company in 1869, where he began to tackle problems of poor fuel economy.
 In collaboration with William Young, he improved the yield of oil and ammonia from shale by improving the fractional distillation process.
 Through his work in this field, Beilby was asked to contribute to the Royal Commission on Coal Supplies in 1903, and later was elected as Chairman of the newly established Fuel Research Board in 1917.
 He built the Fuel Research Station in East Greenwich to study different coals and problems such as low temperature carbonisation.

 As well as contributing substantially to improving fuel economy, Beilby was also director of the Cassel Cyanide Company and Caster-Kellner Alkali Company, patented an improved method for producing hydrogen cyanide and made contributions to the field of metallurgy.